SS Wisconsin

-The Wisconsin was an iron-hulled package steamer built in 1881 that sank in 1929 in Lake Michigan off the coast of Kenosha, Wisconsin, United States.
+Wisconsin was an iron-hulled package steamer built in 1881 that sank in 1929 in Lake Michigan off the coast of Kenosha, Wisconsin, United States.
 In 2009 the shipwreck site was added to the National Register of Historic Places.

 Career

 The Wisconsin was built for the Goodrich Line at the Detroit Dry Dock Complex in 1881, a steamer 204 ft long with a beam of 35 ft and a depth of 12 ft.
 Her design was progressive in several ways.
 She had an iron hull in an era when most ships were still built of wood.
 That hull was a double hull, with a max 3.8-foot space between the iron outer hull and the iron floor of the hold.
 This 3.8-foot space between the hulls was divided into five watertight compartments, which could be independently filled or emptied with ballast water, to adjust for light loads or top-heavy loads.
 Her front was clad with a rounded iron forefoot which could be pushed up onto ice floes so the ship's weight could break through.
 The Wisconsin and her sister ship Michigan were the first double-hulled iron steamers on the Great Lakes.

 In 1885, the Wisconsin caught fire off Grand Haven, Michigan and was nearly destroyed.
 The Wisconsin was renamed the Naomi in 1899.
 On May 27, 1907, the ship caught fire again; the steamers Kansas, E. G. Kerr, and Saxona rescued most of the people on board, but four crew members and one passenger perished.
 By 1910 the ship was known as the E. G. Crosby.

 During World War I, the Crosby was commandeered by the United States Navy and served in New York harbor as a convalescent hospital ship named the General Robert M. O'Reilly after Robert Maitland O'Reilly, a former Surgeon General of the United States Army.
 The General Robert M. O'Reilly was renamed the Pilgrim in 1920 before returning to her original owners and name in 1924.